Identity Theft & Banking Security Education

 Yes!
 Through December 31, 2009, savings, checking and other deposit accounts, when combined, are insured to $250,000 per depositor in each bank or thrift the FDIC insures.
 Deposits held in different categories of ownership such as single or joint accounts may be separately insured.
 The FDIC generally provides separate coverage for retirement accounts, such as individual retirement accounts (IRAs) insured up to $250,000.
 The FDIC's Electronic Deposit Insurance Estimator can help you determine if you have adequate deposit insurance for your accounts.

-Internet banking is a FREE tool that allows you to use a personal computer with an Internet connection to conduct your banking online.
+Digital banking is a FREE tool that allows you to use a personal computer with an Digital connection to conduct your banking online.

 You can view account balances, transfer funds, make loan payments, and much more.
-Check out our online demo to see all of the options available with Kaw Valley State Banks Internet Banking.
+Check out our online demo to see all of the options available with Kaw Valley State Banks Digital Banking.

 No!
 It is absolutely FREE!